Frequently Asked Questions

 Why do you use hardwoods?

 We choose hardwoods because of both their durability and their innate beauty.
-We want your loom to last a lifetime.
+We want your loom to last a lifetime, without any accidental dings marring the surface.

 Where does your wood come from?